krepi/furnishcrafts/README.md

     psql -U furnish -d furnishcrafts -f /mockedData.sql
     ```

 By following these steps, you can easily load the mocked data into your PostgreSQL database.
+You can login to database as an admin and as an user.

+#### Admin Credentials

+To test the application with admin privileges, use the following login credentials:
+- **Email:** `admin@example.com`
+- **Password:** `adminpass`

+#### User Credentials

+To test the application with user privileges, use the following login credentials:
+- **Email:** `user@example.com`
+- **Password:** `userpass`

+**Notes**
+Ensure that Docker and Docker Compose are installed on your system.
+The frontend and backend services are containerized for easy deployment and management.
+Modify the environment variables as needed to suit your development environment.

 ## Future Enhancements